nautobot/nautobot-app-ssot/docs/dev/jobs.md

 In brief, the following general steps can be followed:

 1. Define one or more `DiffSyncModel` data model class(es) representing the common data record(s) to be synchronized between the two systems.
    - Define your models based on the data you want to sync.
 For example, if you are syncing specific attributes (e.g. tags) of a device, but not the devices themselves, your parent model should be the tags.
 This approach prevents unnecessary `create`, `update`, and `delete` calls for models that are not sync'd.
    - For each model class, implement the `create`, `update`, and `delete` DiffSyncModel APIs for writing data to the Data Target system.
 2. Define a `DiffSync` adapter class for loading initial data from Nautobot and constructing instances of each `DiffSyncModel` class to represent that data.
 3. Define a `DiffSync` adapter class for loading initial data from the Data Source or Data Target system and constructing instances of the `DiffSyncModel` classes to represent that data.

-4. Develop a Job class, derived from either the `DataSource` or `DataTarget` classes provided by this plugin, and implement the adapters to populate the `self.source_adapter` and `self.target_adapter` that are used by the built-in implementation of `sync_data`.
+4. Develop a Job class, derived from either the `DataSource` or `DataTarget` classes provided by this Nautobot app, and implement the adapters to populate the `self.source_adapter` and `self.target_adapter` that are used by the built-in implementation of `sync_data`.
 This `sync_data` method is an opinionated way of running the process including some performance data, more in [next section](#analyze-job-performance), but you could overwrite it completely or any of the key hooks that it calls:

    - `self.load_source_adapter`: This is mandatory to be implemented.
 As an example: